Ross, a white man, looks at the camera. He has short brown hair and beard, and is smiling. He's wearing a green t-shirt and glasses.

 I live in Ōamaru, North Otago.
 I am Pākēha and arrived in Aotearoa in 2009.
 My pronouns are he/him.

-I am trained in Internal Family Systems Therapy (IFS), trauma-focused Acceptance and Commitment Therapy (TfACT), Motivational Interviewing (MI), and work within the structured trauma therapy model.
+I am trained in Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems Therapy (IFS), trauma-focused Acceptance and Commitment Therapy (TfACT), Motivational Interviewing (MI), and work within the structured trauma therapy model.
 My professional focus is trauma therapy, bereavement counselling, and solutions-focused brief intervention for EAP (Employee Assistance Programs).
 I am also available for onsite support, mediation and disputes resolution, and consulting work.
+I work with adults and adolescents (15+)

 I have appeared in numerous publications discussing mental health, education, and gender.